glankk/gz/USAGE.md

 if a room which such an index exists within the current scene.
 If that room is already the currently loaded room, it will be unloaded.
-**teleport slot** selects which position to save and load when using the teleportation commands (this can also be bound a button combination, but is unbound by default).
+**teleport slot** selects which position to save and load when using the teleportation commands (this can also be bound to a button combination, but is unbound by default).
 The bottom of the scene menu shows information about the current scene.

 ### Cheats menu